St Mary of Egypt: Charismatic Repentance

 It is this charismatic reality that I want to highlight in the Life of St Mary, particularly as it stands in contrast with the works of Abba Zosimas.
 It is a worthwhile exercise to read carefully through the Life of St Mary and then to return again to the start and read slowly the second paragraph which details the backstory of Abba Zosimas.
 When we do this a distinct and clear contrast emerges.

 Zosimas is described as having “from childhood...been brought up in monastic ways and customs.
 He had been through the whole course of the ascetic life and in everything he adhered to the rule once given to him by his tutors as regards spiritual labors.”
 On top of his ascetic training he added his own labors until he became “so renowned for his spiritual life that many came to him from neighboring monasteries and some even from afar.”
 To this picture of ascetical success can be added a thorough knowledge of the scriptures, meticulous fasting, and what seemed a truly monastic simplicity as he sought one thing: “always to sing of God, and to practice the teaching of the Divine Scriptures.”
 Zosimas, at the age of 53, having been reared in the monastic life from boyhood, was a model monk.

 And it was then, half a century into his life and after five decades of ascetical striving, that the battle began.
 For it was then that he began to be tormented with this thought: “Is there a monk on earth who can be of use to me and show me a kind of asceticism that I have not accomplished?
 Is there a man to be found in the desert who has surpassed me?”

-May the Life of St Mary of Egypt likewise humble all of us, brothers and sisters.
-May it guide us to charismatic repentance and may it awaken within us an all-consuming desire for God.
+May the life and example of St Mary of Egypt encourage us, brothers and sisters, and may it lead us to charismatic repentance, awakening within us an all-consuming desire for our merciful God.

 With love in Christ,